Joan Manuel Serrat: 1995 to present

 In January 1995, the Spanish government awarded him a medal for his contribution to Hispanic culture.
 That same year, a tribute album called Serrat, eres único was made to honour his career, featuring artists such as Diego Torres, Ketama, Rosario Flores, Joaquín Sabina, and Antonio Flores.
-In the same year, he toured "Nadie es Perfecto", through several countries in Latin American.
+In the same year, he toured "Nadie es Perfecto", through several countries in Latin America.
 In February 1995, Serrat gave a concert at University of Lima, in Lima, Peru.
 On 28 November 1998, Serrat performed the Cant del Barça during the FC Barcelona Centenary festival at the Camp Nou.

 In 2000, the Spanish Association of Authors and Editors (SGAE) awarded him with one of ten Medals of the Century.

 Serrat revealed in October 2004 that he had been undergoing treatment for cancer of the urinary bladder and in November that year he had to cancel a tour of Latin America and the US in order to undergo surgery in Barcelona, where he still lives.

 His signature song "Mediterráneo" was selected as the most important song of the 20th century in Spain.

 His recovery was satisfactory, and in 2005 he went on tour again ("Serrat 100×100") around Spain and Latin America with his lifelong producer and arranger, Ricard Miralles.
 During the tour Serrat played symphonic versions of his songs with local symphony orchestras.

 A second volume of Serrat, eres único was also released this year, featuring Alejandro Sanz, Estopa, and Pasión Vega.
 Around the same time, Cuban artists such as Silvio Rodríguez, Pablo Milanés, Chucho Valdés, and Ibrahim Ferrer came together to make another tribute CD, Cuba le canta a Serrat.

 By 2006, the theater of the University of Puerto Rico in Río Piedras where Serrat sang in 1970 had undergone a multimillion-dollar renovation, after being closed for ten years.
 The university planned to reopen the theater with Serrat as its first popular culture act, thus recalling his first performance there.
 However, student protests over the university conceding private entities control over some theater administration functions ended up in a physical confrontation between some student leaders and patrons attending the theater's inaugural gala, the day before Serrat's first scheduled performance.
 As a result, the concerts had to be postponed and changed to another venue.
 Serrat felt particularly uneasy about the whole situation; when he was pressed to take sides in the controversy he opted to remain neutral.

 In 2006, Serrat also released Mô, his first album completely in Catalan in 17 years.
 The album title refers to the city of Mahón, capital of the Spanish island of Menorca, where he likes to get away from it all during long touring seasons.

 In 2017 and 2018, he carried a tour named "Mediterraneo da Capo" to commemorate the 47th anniversary of his mythical record "Mediterraneo".

 Serrat is a part owner of the Mas Perinet winery producing both DO Montsant and DOC Priorat wines in La Morera de Montsant.